Innocuousjoe/MyFunPace/README.md

 ## Usage
 This is a straightforward, plug and play Pedometer that shows your step count over the last 7 days or, lacking that, some mocked data.

-Load the app through Xcode using your preferred target, or by going to the external testing link [to be determiend](https://www.google.com).
+Load the app through Xcode using your preferred target, or by going to the external testing link [here](https://testflight.apple.com/join/DvNAC9Pe).

 Clicking on any given day will bring you to a detailed view that will show you how close you were to hitting the recommended 10,000 steps per day, as well as a bit more information on how your day went.